billyedmoore/lhrnet/README.md

 ### Running the existing model

-To run the model on live data without set up you can check out the [website](https://lhr.billyedmoore.com) (see the code for this in the /web directory or in the browser as it isn't minified).
+Run the model on live data in the browser using the [website](https://lhr.billyedmoore.com).
+See the [web README](./web/README.md) for more details.

-Alternatively the model is available (/web/model.onnx) in Onnx format.
+Alternatively the model is available (/web/public/model.onnx) in Onnx format.
 The model takes as input a
 ```config[xLength] x config[yLength]``` matrix of 0s and 1s where 0 represents the
 absence of a plane and 1 the presence of at least one plane.
 The distance from the
 center point (+-```config[latOffset]``` and +-```config[longOffset]```) and the center